-• When choosing trees, it is important to know that the cute one-foot sapling you purchased will grow to the size of a mature tree over time, although not necessarily to the size of specimens in irrigated city parks.
+• When choosing trees, it is important to know that the cute four-foot sapling you purchased will grow to the size of a mature tree over time, although not necessarily to the size of specimens in irrigated city parks.
 Look around your town, and you can find tree monsters that have overtaken houses and yards.

 • When digging holes for trees, you must learn if the species of tree you are

 planting grows a taproot.
 If it does not, dig the hole just deep enough so

 that the crown of the root ball is one to two inches above the surrounding soil and

 five times as wide as the root ball.
 Refill the hole with unamended native soil

 unless it needs a soil type very different than our neutral to alkaline desert soil.